tnovau/markdown-cv/index.md

 ## Currently

-I'm working as a Sr. full-stack developer & Dev-ops, for a digital marketing.
+I'm working as a Sr. full-stack developer & Dev-ops, for a digital marketing company.
 Using Node.js, .NET core and React.

 ## Specialized in